WordPress/openverse/documentation/projects/proposals/infrastructure_improvements/20240105_implementation_plan_move_remaining_services_to_openverse_org.md

 environment root modules, because there is no specific environment related to these settings, and it's best to keep these all together in a single place.
-Later on, in the Airflow and API work, we'll expand the Cloudflare configuration in `cloudflare` to include the page and WAF rules related to these services that are currently configured by hand in the `openverse.engineering` zone.
+Later on, in the Airflow and API work, we'll expand the Cloudflare configuration in `cloudflare` to include the Page, Cache, and WAF rules related to these services that are currently configured by hand in the `openverse.engineering` zone.

 Cloudflare rules also have priority ordering, they are matched in a specific order, and we need to be able to manage that ordering explicitly.
 We cannot